Friday Book Group (ONLINE)

 Each month, our Book Group facilitator will choose a book from the Library’s collection of free e-resources.
 You download the e-book, and read and reflect on it over the month.
 Then on the last Friday of the month, meet up online via Zoom to exchange ideas and opinions with others who’ve read the book, and expand your understanding of Buddhism.

-Theme for the April meeting: Patience and Forbearance
+Theme for the September meeting: Inspiration

 Facilitator: Patricia Austin.